linpengcheng/PurefunctionPipelineDataflow/README.md

 ## Great Historical Significance 重大历史意义

+Simplicity is the ultimate sophistication. ---- Leonardo da Vinci

+Everything should be as simple as possible, but not too simple.  ---- Albert Einstein

+The idea of simplicity and unity is an important guiding ideology of scientific research.
+It can be found from the knowledge of various disciplines: the more universally applicable a unified theory, the simpler it is, and the more basic it is, the greater it is.

 The Pure Function Pipeline Data Flow, based on the philosophy of Taoism and the Great Unification Theory, In the computer field, for the first time,